metamorph-inc/openmeta-mms/docs/concepts/concepts.rst

 Test Benches
 ------------

-In the META Tools, a **Test Bench** is a virtual environment used to run experiments on a system.
+In the OpenMETA Tools, a **Test Bench** is a virtual environment used to run experiments on a system.
 Test benches define a testing context for a system, providing sources of stimulus and loading elements that gather experimental data.
-In META, a user can dictate the test conditions for their experiment themselves or choose from a library of pre-configured test benches that represent design requirements or other criteria.
+In OpenMETA, a user can dictate the test conditions for their experiment themselves or choose from a library of pre-configured test benches that represent design requirements or other criteria.
 In addition to the configuration of test conditions, the user can customize